smartcontractkit/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 layout: nodes.liquid
 section: smartContract
 date: Last Modified
-title: "Beginners - The Basics"
+title: "The Basics Tutorial"
 permalink: "docs/beginners-tutorial/"
 excerpt: "Smart Contracts and Chainlink"
-whatsnext: {"Get the Latest Price":"/docs/get-the-latest-price/", "Deploy your first contract":"/docs/deploy-your-first-contract/", "Intermediates - Random Numbers":"/docs/intermediates-tutorial/"}
+whatsnext: {"Get the Latest Price":"/docs/get-the-latest-price/", "Deploy your first contract":"/docs/deploy-your-first-contract/", "Random Numbers Tutorial":"/docs/intermediates-tutorial/"}
 metadata:
-  title: "Beginners Tutorial"
+  title: "The Basics Tutorial"
   description: "Learn what smart contracts are, how to write them, and how to use Chainlink price feeds to deploy your very own Chainlink smart contract."
   image:
     0: "/files/1a63254-link.png"